Category Archives: Conscious Mindset

 • High cholesterol/ triglycerides, palpitations, high or very low blood pressure

 Illnesses where symptoms seem vague or scattered could actually be providing warning signs that you have a problem with your thyroid.
-Diseases and syndromes such as chronic fatigue, fibromyalgia, menopausal symptoms, muscle and joint pains, IBS, PMS, heart disease or depression, which all have a wide variance in the symptoms they present with, may be improved when underlying thyroid issues are redressed.
-Sometimes an underactive thyroid can be due to an autoimmune disease, Hasimoto’s disease.
+Diseases and syndromes such as chronic fatigue, fibromyalgia, menopausal symptoms, muscle and joint pains, IBS, PMS, heart disease or depression, may also be connected with thyroid problems.
+They all have a wide variance in the symptoms they present with and each may be improved when underlying thyroid issues are addressed.
+Sometimes an underactive thyroid can be due to an autoimmune disease, Hashimoto’s disease.

 However, low thyroid function may actually not be the root of the problem.
 There is a strong relationship between your adrenal and thyroid glands and it is very common for adrenal fatigue to go hand-in-hand with hypothyroidism.
 In many cases the adrenal glands become weakened, leading to a malfunctioning thyroid gland.
-If treatment is only directed towards the thyroid gland and the adrenal issues are not addressed then the person’s health will simply not improve.
-It’s important to reduce stress in your life as both the adrenals and the thyroid are very sensitive to stress.
-Practicing meditation, yoga, qi gong, or relaxation techniques will go a long way to reducing the stress response and support the action of these glands.
+If treatment is only directed towards the thyroid gland and the adrenal issues are not addressed, then the person’s health will simply not improve.

 Two hormones, T4 and T3 are produced by the thyroid.
-T3 is the active form of thyroid and is the one that does the vast majority of work in the body.
+T3 is the active form and is the one that does the vast majority of work in the body.
 When levels are low enough the traditional approach is to use synthetic hormone, but they only contain T4 and the problem with this is that most people have difficulty converting T4 into T3.

 Thyroid hormone levels can be tested with a blood test.
 If symptoms are vague and do not point directly to a disorder, testing will probably be done alongside other blood tests.
+The normal range for tests is 0.5 to 5.5 IU/ml.

-The problem for many people is that they suffer symptoms of low thyroid function when their measured levels of the hormone are between 2.0 IU/ml and 5.5IU/ml – levels that are considered to show ‘normal’ thyroid function.
+The problem for many people is that they suffer symptoms of low thyroid function even though their measured levels of the hormone are between 2.0 IU/ml and 5.5IU/ml, levels considered to show ‘normal’ thyroid function.
 They are told their levels are normal and left with no explanation or treatment for their symptoms.
-When it comes to thyroid hormones setting the boundaries of ‘normal’ for thyroid levels is very misleading as there really isn’t any ‘normal’ level…the levels change depending on factors such as age or health.
+When it comes to thyroid hormones, setting the boundaries of ‘normal’ for thyroid levels is very misleading.
+There really isn’t any ‘normal’ level as the levels change depending on factors such as age or health.

-All the different hormones of the body work together in a delicate dance and when one is not working all the others are affected also.
+All the different hormones in the body work together in a delicate dance and when one is not working all the others are affected also.
 Many reproductive hormone-related symptoms may be experienced when thyroid hormones are low.
 PMS, infertility, fibroids, ovarian cysts, endometriosis, heavy bleeding, menopause symptoms, fibrocystic breasts or even post-natal depression may all result.

 Low thyroid function can easily be confused with the symptoms of menopause.
-While symptoms such as hot flushes, period irregularities, weight gain, night sweats and insomnia are often experienced during peri-menopause or menopause, night sweats and insomnia in particular, may also be key symptoms of low thyroid function.
-Using hormone replacement to deal with these symptoms simply makes the problem worse, as the oestrogen in the medications interferes with the thyroid hormones further, impairing the thyroid function even more.
-This in turn slows down metabolism and leads to weight gain.
-It is a vicious circle.
+While symptoms such as hot flushes, period irregularities, weight gain, night sweats and insomnia are often experienced during perimenopause or menopause, night sweats and insomnia in particular, may also be key symptoms of low thyroid function.

 As usual it is easy to point the finger at poor diet and lifestyle as contributing factors to thyroid dysfunction and sugar, processed foods, stress, lack of exercise or toxic environments all play their part.